Review and sign transactions from a single secure screen with Ledger Flex™

 To avoid these types of threats, a great option is to use a hardware wallet, such as a Ledger.
 To explain, a hardware wallet is a physical device that allows you to manage your cryptocurrencies while keeping your private keys offline.
 Hardware wallets avoid online hacks as they remain disconnected from the internet.

-Ledger Devices are particularly strong as they use a Secure Element chip, one of the most secure computer chips in existence.
+Ledger hardware wallets are particularly strong as they use a Secure Element chip, one of the most secure computer chips in existence.
 This keeps your crypto safe from, not just online threats, but physical hacks too.
 Ledger hardware wallets use advanced technology and follow best security practices to keep your funds safe.
-Two great hardware wallet options include the Ledger Nano X and Ledger Nano S Plus.
-Buying a Ledger Device is the first step in keeping your private keys safe, something that’s imperative for every crypto user.
+Three great hardware wallet options include the Ledger Nano X, Ledger Nano S Plus, and Ledger Stax.
+Buying a Ledger device is the first step in keeping your private keys safe, something that’s imperative for every crypto user.

 Stay in touch